DandDsRTT/rtt-library/README.md

 ## edge cases

-For 0-rank mappings or 0-nullity comma-bases, the temperament's dimensionality `d` is encoded by a single row of `d` zeros.
+For 0-rank mappings or 0-nullity comma bases, the temperament's dimensionality `d` is encoded by a single row of `d` zeros.
 For example, the mapping `{{{0, 0, 0, 0}}, "mapping"}` indicates the 7-limit because it is 4D.

 ## conventional single-letter variable names